Danhayes3008/Milestone-project1/README.md

 problem with my bootstrap elements.
 After a few minuets he pointed out i was using the wrong bootstrap version, and advised i cange it from the 4.4.0 version to the 3.3.7 version.

+Any other simularity's of my code to anyone else's is a coincidence, not coding was copied from any other projects available through github.
+This is also true for any simularity's to any other websites layout made for this band.